Vulnerability Management Across CMMC, FedRAMP Rev5, and FedRAMP 20x

 Step one, every month, was normalizing all of that into a single view.
 We could not afford a six-figure enterprise vulnerability platform for each client.
 So we did it by hand: export from each scanner, map to a common severity, deduplicate, and produce one unified findings list.
 For each environment.
 Every month.

 Then the mapping.
-Every finding that meets POA&M criteria has to be tracked as a POA&M entry.
-In a disconnected toolset, that means manually creating a POA&M entry for each finding, linking it to the scanner source, assigning an owner, setting an SLA, and tracking it to closure.
-When a change ticket remediates five findings, someone has to manually update five POA&M entries and link them to the change ticket.
+In that era, every finding that met POA&M criteria had to be tracked as a POA&M entry.
+In a disconnected toolset, that meant manually creating a POA&M entry for each finding, linking it to the scanner source, assigning an owner, setting an SLA, and tracking it to closure.
+When a change ticket remediated five findings, someone had to manually update five POA&M entries and link them to the change ticket.
+The POA&M is gone as a FedRAMP artifact now, but the work it represented is not: something still has to carry the owner, the deadline, and the closure evidence for every finding.

 The manual process consumed days every month per environment.
 Across 15+ environments, it consumed weeks.
 The error rate was constant.
 Inconsistencies between the POA&M, the scan report, and the deviation tracker were the norm, not the exception.
 The root cause was always the same: the finding, the POA&M entry, the change ticket, and the deviation all lived in different places.
 The data existed.
 The relationships did not.